hnqso/minigrid/README.md

 [Demo](http://output.jsbin.com/maroda/3/)

-Or take it to the next level.
+Or take it to the next level by using your favourite library.
 The example bellow is using the awesome [Dynamics.js](http://dynamicsjs.com) library:

 ```js
 function animate(item, x, y, index) {